Ryo-N7/Ryo-N7.github.io/_posts/2019-03-07-tokyoR-76-roundup.md

 Beginner Tutorials
 ==================

-Every Tokyo.R sessions starts off with three talks given by one of the organizing team who go over some of the very basic aspects of R for beginner users.
+Every __Tokyo.R__ sessions starts off with three talks given by one of the organizing team members who go over some of the very basic aspects of R for beginner users.
 These talks are given by very experienced R users and are a way to let newbies feel comfortable before diving into real world applications of R in the main talks and LTs happening later on.